In Ontario, Is There a Lemon Law?

 - What Happens If a Salesperson In a Store Outright Lies?

 - Can Salespeople Lie to Customers?

 - Is the Customer Always Right No Matter What?

 - What Happens When Something Is Defective Right Out of the Box?

-A Helpful Guide On How to Determine Your Rights and Responsibilities Involving Lemon Laws Among Other Consumer Protection Act Issues
+A Helpful Guide For How to Determine Your Rights and Duties and Responsibilities Involving Consumer Protection Laws

 - The Competition Act, R.S.C.
 1985, c.
 C-34; and